Darije Kalezić: Wellington Phoenix

 On 7 June 2017, Kalezić was announced as manager of A-League club Wellington Phoenix.
 On 1 March 2018, Wellington Phoenix announced that Kalezić would be departing the club at the end of the season after they were not able to come to an agreement on how the club proceeds forward for the next season.
 A further announcement on 8 March 2018 confirmed he was leaving the club.

 MVV Maastricht

 In June 2020, Kalezić was appointed new head coach of Dutch Eerste Divisie club MVV Maastricht.
 He signed a two-year contract.

 Kalezić has ensured the reconstruction of MVV Maastricht.

 Jong FC Utrecht

 On 28 May 2021, Kalezić was appointed new head coach of Dutch Eerste Divisie club Jong FC Utrecht.
 He signed a three-year contract.
 Kalezić left Jong FC Utrecht in June 2023.

 ADO Den Haag

 On 29 June 2023, Kalezić was appointed as new head coach of Dutch Eerste Divisie club ADO Den Haag.
 He signed a two-year contract.
 After his contract expired, Darije left the club in 2025.

 FK TSC

 On 16 June 2025, Kalezić was appointed as the new head coach of Serbian club FK TSC.
 He signed a two-year contract.
+On November the 2nd 2025 Kalezić left the club.